rutkowski-tomasz/cod2-as-code/README.md

 # 🆕 Updating or creating CoD2 servers

 You can use this repo also for creating new servers and uploading the newest version of your mod.
 Let's say you want to update nl-example server.
 Place all the files that you want inside `setup/servers/nl-example`.
-Then run the command `./scripts/sync_server.sh nl-example`
+Then run the command `./scripts/sync_server.sh nl-example`.

+Remember changes applied to CoD servers are applied after map restart.
+To do it use RCON command `rcon map_rotate`.
+If you however need to restart the whole server you can do it by firstly connecting to the machine with `./scripts/connect.sh` and then navigating to the folder `cd ~/cod2/servers/nl-example` and executing `docker-compose down && docker-compose up -d`.

 # 🙋🏻‍♂️ What's the structure after installation